 - Bake for 30-40 minutes until streusel is golden.

 - Transfer baking dish to a wire rack to cool to room temperature and then refrigerate for an hour or more to set.

 - For the caramel drizzle, in a microwavable bowl, melt the caramels on increments of 30 seconds, until smooth, stirring in between.
 Allow to cool slightly and stir in the heavy cream.

 - Drizzle with homemade caramel sauce or caramel sundae sauce topping before serving.

 Once the bars were cooled, I served them with a few extra apple slices and the remaining extra caramel sauce for dipping.
 Don’t they look good?

 The Caramel Apple Cheesecake Bars taste even better than they look!

 I rate everything I bake on a scale of 1-4 with 4 being the best and these Caramel Apple Cheesecake Bars earned 3 1/2 rolling pins.
 These were the best of caramel apples, apple crisp and cheesecake combined.

-I had actually doubled the caramel sauce and realized I hadn’t needed so much, but it was quite delicious drizzled over the apple slices, too.
-I’ll definitely be making these again.
+I’ll definitely be making these again soon.
 Our eldest daughter who is home from college for a few days just saw my post and is completely bummed she didn’t have any.